Advice for Newbie Writers, How to get People to Read Your Articles!

 Shorten your Paragraphs!

-I was often called on to write technical documents over my career.
+I was often called on to write technical documents over my career as an Engineer.

 And, one of the things that I became aware of very early was that people really don't like to have to plow through long unbroken paragraphs of information.